ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics2DTimeComponentsEventElement.rst

 IVehicleGraphics2DTimeComponentsEventElement
 ============================================

-.. py:class:: IVehicleGraphics2DTimeComponentsEventElement
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics2DTimeComponentsEventElement

    IVehicleGraphics2DTimeComponentsElement

    Provide properties to configure the vehicle's appearance in 2D and 3D views.
 The interface is used with all types of event components except for the event interval collections.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics2DTimeComponentsEventElement

 Overview
 --------